Going onstage (www.esplanade.com).

 7. Animal sounds.

-Chinese musical instruments are known for being able to depict the sounds of animals in action.
-From the trills of singing birds to the thunderous, furious gallops of horses, it is a cacophony of animal sounds.
+Chinese musical instruments are known for being able to bring to life the sounds of animals in action, from the trills of singing birds to the thunderous, furious gallops of horses.

-Listen to Horse Racing 《赛马》 by Ding Yi Company and erhu soloist, Yu Hong Mei.
+Listen to Horse Racing《赛马》 by Ding Yi Company and soloist, Yu Hong Mei, as an example.

 Congrats!
 You've made it this far!
 Now, keep exploring to up your arts game.